MemaroX/FEE_NOTES/README.md

-# FEE_NOTES: Faculty of Engineering Education Notes and Projects
+# FEE_NOTES: Faculty of Electrionic Engineering Notes and Projects

 `FEE_NOTES` is a comprehensive repository serving as a collection of academic notes, assignments, and projects from the Faculty of Engineering Education.
 It showcases a diverse range of topics, including C# programming fundamentals, Python-based data management systems, image processing, and cybersecurity.